rlhk/logseq-url-plus/README.md

 ## Why Another URL Formatter?

 - Prefer slash command `/` over autoformat
-- Need more formatting with templates beyond `[title](url)`.
+- Need more formatting templates beyond the default `[title](url)`.
 Customizable templates in plan
 - Works for block with multiple terms and even multiline block too.
 The plugin only considers the last term in the block
 - Presist URL metadata or API response in graph
-- Learn Logseq plugin dev in ClojureScript (most plugins are written in JS/TS, if not all)
+- Learn Logseq plugin dev in ClojureScript (most plugins today are written in JS/TS, if not all)

 ## Plugin Devevelopment in ClojureScript